Stand Up Surf Shop Rottnest Classic

 9 - 12 May 2015

-Surfersvillage Global Surf News, 8 May, 2015 - Rottenest, Island, Western Australia - Spectacular autumn conditions and quality performances from some of Australia’s best stand up paddle boarders (SUP) highlighted an exciting opening day of the Stand Up Surf Shop Rottnest Classic presented by SunSmart.
+Surfersvillage Global Surf News, 11 May, 2015 - Rottenest Island, Western Australia - In an exciting third and final day of competition, Justin Holland (Kingscliff, NSW) and Shakira Westdorp (Tugun, QLD) have been crowned the inaugural champions of the Stand Up Surf Shop Rottnest Classic presented by SunSmart.

-In the women's division, rising female star Shakira Westdorp (Tugun, QLD) was another first-timer to Rottnest but wasted no time adapting to conditions.
-Westdorp who recently finished 2nd in her first ever Stand Up World Tour event at Turtle Bay in Hawaii, looked in sync with the waves immediately posting a 14.34 combined two wave total (from a possible 20).
+In the women's final, rising star Shakira Westdorp (Tugun, QLD) dominated, proving she's a future star of the sport.
+Westdorp who recently finished 2nd in her first ever Stand Up World Tour event at Turtle Bay in Hawaii, looked perfectly in sync with the waves.
+Westdorp posting two excellent eight point plus rides to finish on a 16.83 combined two wave total (from a possible 20).